 Rooting for the Empire: Peter Pan is such a sociopath it can be hard to cheer for him in the final battle on the pirate ship.

 Toy Ship: Peter and Wendy.
 Also Wendy and Hook, depending on the handling of the adaptation.

-The Woobie: Say it with Wendy and me, everyone—"Poor Tootles!"
-Despite being the only Lost Boy who might accurately be called "nice", he's Born Unlucky and his self-esteem is virtually non-existant.
+The Woobie: Say it with us, everyone—"Poor Tootles!"
+Despite being the only Lost Boy who might accurately be called "nice", he's Born Unlucky and his self-esteem is virtually non-existent.
 Not to mention that he's always saying things like this:

 "I did it...When ladies used to come to me in dreams, I said, 'Pretty mother, pretty mother.'
 But when at last she really came, I shot her."

 Adaptation Displacement: The movie adds "star" to the book's quote "Second star to the right and straight on til morning", which is almost invariably how the phrase is quoted, often even with mistaken attribution to Barrie.

 Alternative Character Interpretation: By the time of her musical number in Peter Pan's hideout, Wendy doesn't want to go back home because she misses her parents.
 She wants to go home, because of the bad experiences she's had in Neverland.
 Said experiences include Tinkerbell trying to kill her, the Mermaids trying to kill her, the Indians treating her like a slave, and Peter laughing at and/or ignoring her through the whole thing.